Turningl/fedavg_pytorch/README.md

 ```

 # Advantage
-Compared to the fedavg done by others, my model is more featured, you can watch my code.
+Compared to the fedavg done by others, my model is more featured, you can see my code.